sgrisshk/Project-OOM/README.md

 🔹 A **friend comments** on her post.
 She gets a **notification**.

-✅ Marikie enjoys interacting on Quackstagram!
+✅ Marieke enjoys interacting on Quackstagram!

 ---